What Does the Americans with Disabilities Act Prohibit?

-Disability Discrimination Lawyers Serving Maryland Virginia and Washington DC
+Disability Discrimination/ADA Lawyers Serving Maryland Virginia and Washington DC

-Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a sexual harassment case.
+Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a disability discrimination case.
 Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting individual and class action discrimination cases.
 His wins include a $100 million settlement in a disparate impact Title VII class action and a $16 million class action settlement against a major grocery chain.